DeliceLydia/Weather_app/README.md

 # Weather_app

-This project is about creating a weather forecast site using OpenWeatherMap API and it let you get a weather of any city in the world.
+This project is about creating a weather forecast site using OpenWeatherMap API and it let you get the weather of any city in the world.

 # Sunny Day
 ![screenshot](./sun.png)